 Which bike should you go out and pick up for yourself?

-At the end of the day, I think that all three models have something cool to offer.
+But each of these three spin bikes has something outstandingthat makes it worth the money.
 However, my personal choice definitely lies with the Schwinn IC4, and it was the bike that I ended up getting for a while!